 Last week, I was pleased to spend a few days at the beautiful Barnabas Family Ministries retreat centre on Keats Island.
 I loved the warm hospitality and accommodations in the Carriage House (on the left below), and the excellent farm-fresh meals served in the Lamplighter Cottage (on the right).

-It was the perfect setting to be on retreat with Mennonite Foundation consultants who had invited me to lead three sessions on a healthy rhythm of work and rest.
+It was the perfect setting to be on retreat with Mennonite Foundation–now called Abundance Canada— for me to lead three sessions on a healthy rhythm of work and rest.
 In between, while they had their own additional policy and training sessions, I was free to explore, write, and regain some rhythm of my own too.

 Work and Rest: precarious balance or healthy rhythm?

 In our first session, I introduced the theme of healthy work and rest:

 Matthew 11:28-30 – Jesus’ words embrace both work (take my yoke upon you) and rest (come to me and I will give you rest).

 I appeal to you therefore, brothers and sisters, by the mercies of God, to present your bodies as a living sacrifice, holy and acceptable to God, which is your spiritual worship.